-- ▶ Bath chairs protect the skin from being damaged and allow for safety in the bath or shower. - ▶ Motorised bath seats or inflatable bath cushions that can deflate can gently lower you into the bath.
+- ▶ Bath chairs protect the skin from being damaged and allow for safety in the bath or shower. - Motorised bath seats or inflatable bath cushions that can deflate can gently lower your child into the bath. - He likes to sit in the tub and the problem was I used to have to hold him, and it was very hard and he would slip sometimes.
+Now with the chair he can immerse himself independently.